Mabis MD One Stainless Steel Dual-Head Stethoscope · โ˜… 3.9 Best Budget Check price on Amazon →

 Yes for CNA training, EMT prep courses, or as a backup unit.
 The acoustic performance is enough for vital-sign auscultation.
 It is not enough for clinical assessment of murmurs or lung pathology.

 Adscope 615 is the upgrade path.
-If you can afford $60 instead of $25, the acoustic and build improvement is meaningful.
+If you can the price instead the price the acoustic and build improvement is meaningful.
 Buy Mabis only if budget is the deciding factor.

 Most nursing programs require Littmann by name or specify a higher acoustic tier.
 Mabis is more often acceptable for CNA programs and EMT courses.
 Check your supply list before buying.